 An individual faculty member or group of faculty members may propose an amendment to the Faculty Personnel Procedures.
-Amendments must be approved by a majority vote of the faculty after a twenty-eight day waiting period subsequent to introduction to the faculty.
+An amendment must be presented to the faculty at one regular faculty meeting and voted on at the next regularly scheduled faculty meeting.
+Amendments must be approved by a majority vote of the faculty.
 Amendments to procedures in the Faculty Handbook will become effective when they have been approved by the board of trustees of Simpson College or their designee.